Home Robot Vacuum Cleaners Irobot Roomba 770

 It uses the Dirt Detect Series 2 system that uses infrared and acoustic sensors to find dirt, its shock-absorbing bumper and obstacle detection ensures minimal damage to furniture.
 Like the other 700 series, the Roomba 770 finds a hard time working on high-pile carpets but works well on doormats and low-pile carpets.

-Auto-docking is a feature that indicates the vacuum's ability to return to its docking station when certain conditions are met such as done with cleaning, battery running low, or any malfunction.
-Most robot vacuum cleaners such as iRobot Roomba 770 come equipped with an "cliff detection" feature.
-This feature is intended to save the robot vacuum from falling off stairs, ledges, or other elevated surfaces, hence its safety while cleaning.
+Auto-docking is a feature in robot vacuum cleaners that indicates the vacuum's ability to autonomously return to its docking station when predetermined conditions are met such as getting work done, battery running low, or any malfunction.
+Modern robot vacuum cleaners such as iRobot Roomba 770 come equipped with an "cliff detection" feature.
+This feature is intended to save the robot vacuum from falling off stairs, ledges, or other elevated surfaces, hence its safety during operation.

 Related Reviews